Rizz-admin/Rock_paper_scissors/README.md

         return: comp's choice =  scissors;
 }

-function of checking human's choice (is it correct)
+function of checking human's choice (is it correct) {
+    convert anycase to lowercase
+    compare input with available choices
+    if no match: ask for another try
+}

 function of comparing choices (human's choice; robots choice) {